Medley swimming: Individual medley

+An individual medley consists of a single swimmer swimming equal distances of the four strokes.
+The World Aquatics rules dictate that butterfly must be swum first, followed by backstroke, breaststroke, and then freestyle.
+(Note: During the freestyle portion of the race, swimmers are allowed to swim however they like, provided that they swim on their front.)

 Competitions

 A number of competitions in the individual medley are regularly contested, by both men and women.
 The competitions are limited in that every distance must consist of either four lengths of the pool (100-yard or -meter) or a multiple of four lengths (200- or 400-yard/- meter), so that no stroke must change mid-length.
 Regardless of the length of the individual medley, each stroke comprises a quarter of the overall distance.